Adversarial Attacks in Weight-Space Classifiers: Computational Resource Analysis

 \section{Computational Resource Analysis}

 In sections \ref{res2d},\ref{res3d} we provide evidence for the adversarial robustness of parameter-space classifiers based on classification accuracies under the presence of adversarial perturbations.
-In this section, we further support these claims from a different, practical perspective.
-We show that orthogonally to the efficacy of adversarial attacks over parameter-space classifiers, attacking these classifiers also poses significant added computational difficulties for the potential attacker.
-These difficulties stem from the optimization process inherent within the classification pipeline's inference process.
-To illustrate this, we measure the computation times required for a single modulation optimization step during a single PGD iteration on an NVIDIA RTX-2080 GPU.
-Our results show that for the MNIST dataset with 512-dimensional modulation vectors, the compute time per step is approximately 0.015 seconds, while for the ModelNet10 dataset with 2048-dimensional modulation vectors, it is 0.02 seconds.
+In this section, we expand the discussion from section \ref{sec:compcosts} to support these claims from a different, practical perspective.\\ We show that orthogonally to the efficacy of adversarial attacks over parameter-space classifiers, attacking these classifiers also poses significant added computational difficulties for the potential attacker.
+In section \ref{sec:compcosts} we report the computation times required for a single modulation optimization step during a single PGD iteration on an NVIDIA RTX-2080 GPU (approximately 0.015 seconds for the the 3-layer classifier used for the MNIST experiments, and 0.005 seconds for the single-layer classifier used for the Fashion-MNIST experiments).
+For the ModelNet10 dataset with 2048-dimensional modulation vectors, the measured runtime is 0.02 seconds.
 Even for a small number of PGD steps, increasing the number of modulation optimization steps -- an aspect controlled by the model, not the attacker -- increases attack optimization times within several orders of magnitude.
 Importantly, this increase does not significantly impact the computation time required for "clean" (unperturbed) inference.
-For instance, with 100 modulation optimization steps set by the model to solve \cref{inr_fit}, "clean" inference would require 1.5 seconds per sample, while perturbation optimization of 100 PGD iterations would require the attacker to invest 150 seconds per-sample.
+For instance, with 100 modulation optimization steps set by the model to solve equation \ref{inr_fit}, "clean" inference would require 1.5 seconds per sample, while perturbation optimization of 100 PGD iterations would require the attacker to invest 150 seconds per-sample.
+In table \ref{tab:costs} we report the per-sample execution time of Auto-Attack with that of 100 PGD steps of each attack in our suite. showing marked increased costs for running this attack. especially when compared with our developed suite.